Master of Education in Literacy 4+1 for Education Majors

 Admission Requirements

-• Official in-progress undergraduate transcript – you may authorize graduate admissions to download your transcript in your online application, or click here to order your PC E-Transcript.
+Official undergraduate transcript – if you are a PC student, you may authorize graduate admission to download your transcript in your online application.

-• Two Recommendation Forms (one from a school supervisor, i.e., cooperating teacher or college supervisor) – instructions will be emailed to Recommenders
+Two Recommendation letters (one from a school supervisor, i.e., cooperating teacher or college supervisor).

 Guidelines: What experiences have motivated you to pursue a career as a reading specialist?
 Identify 3 to 5 competencies that you bring to the position and provide specific examples of how these skills will benefit you in your anticipated role or position.
 In your response, consider the following: